Anti-Polish sentiment: United States

 and Steven Levitan called "Something's Up There", which contained a controversial anti-Polish slur.
 The slur involved Marsh trying to convince the show's lone Polish-American character, Gary, to go bowling after work by saying: "Come on, it's in your blood, like kielbasa and collaborating with the Nazis."
 Fox later apologised on 20 November 2007.
 It vowed never to broadcast the line of dialogue again either in repeats and/or syndicated broadcasts.
 Fox stated that, "The line was delivered by a character who is known for being ignorant, clueless, and saying outlandish things.
 Allowing the line to remain in the show, however, demonstrated poor judgment, and we apologise to anyone who was offended."

-Russian Federation
+Russia

 In August 2005, a series of allegedly organised attacks against Polish diplomats took place in Moscow, which prompted the then-Polish President Aleksander Kwaśniewski to call on the Russian Government to stop them.
 An employee with the Polish embassy in Moscow was hospitalised in serious condition after being assaulted in broad daylight near the embassy by unidentified men.
 Three days later, another Polish diplomat was beaten up near the embassy.
 The following day the Moscow correspondent for the Polish daily Rzeczpospolita was attacked and beaten up by a group of Russians.
 It is widely believed that the attacks were organized as revenge for the mugging of four Russian youth in a public park in Warsaw by a group of skinheads, several days earlier.

+The professional volleyball player Aleksey Spiridonov has publicly repeated extreme Polonophobic statements which have been widely cited in Russia.